Basiiic/BasicHud/README.md

 - cornered health does not show in 4:3 but im really not bothered to fix that :3

+- Chat Sounds sometimes plays the original sound (not sure why)

 # HUD CREDITS (THANK YOU <3)

 [Hud Merger (cooolbros)](https://github.com/cooolbros/hud-merger) Tool used for easy hud merging (thank you <3)